XeDotCom/villager-bot-wiki/9-farming.md

 |   Carrot     | 6 hours  |
 |    Wheat     | 1 hour   |

 The time needed for growth can be skipped by using a Bone Meal item, which can only be found from mining and fishing, and is a 1/50,000 drop.
-Make sure to use it carefully!
+Make sure to use it wisely!

 ### Cultivation